How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 2. Secondary metrics analysis

-Often, it’s a good idea to analyze your results using multiple metrics rather than just one KPI.
-You might find that one of your losing variations has a slightly lower conversion rate, but outperforms the others on metrics like time spent on site or revenue generated.
+You might find that one of your losing variations has a slightly lower conversion rate but outperforms the other metrics, like time spent on site and revenue generated.

 3. Audience breakdown analysis